Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 # Deployment<div id='id-deploy'>

-These are the steps used to deploy the website.
-The site was deployed using GitHub.
 * Create the repository for the website you wish to publish.
 * The next step is to push code.
 * Then go to the settings.